 You and your partner should not feel Mirena during intercourse.
 Mirena is placed in the uterus, not in the vagina.
 Sometimes your partner feels the threads.
 If this occurs, talk with your healthcare provider.

 What are the possible side effects of using Mirena?

 - Pelvic inflammatory disease (PID).
 Some IUD users get a serious pelvic infection called pelvic inflammatory disease.
 PID is usually sexually transmitted.
 You have a higher chance of getting PID if you or your partner have sex with other partners.
 PID can cause serious problems such as infertility, ectopic pregnancy or pelvic pain that does not go away.
 PID is usually treated with antibiotics.
 More serious cases of PID may require surgery.
 A hysterectomy (removal of the uterus) is sometimes needed.
 In rare cases, infections that start as PID can even cause death.

 - Tell your healthcare provider right away if you have any of these signs of PID: long-lasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, chills, or fever.

 - Life-threatening infection.
 Life-threatening infection can occur within the first few days after Mirena is placed.
-Call your healthcare provider if you develop severe pain within a few hours after Mirena is placed.
+Call your healthcare provider immediately if you develop severe pain or fever shortly after Mirena is placed.

 - Perforation.
-Mirena may go through the uterus.
+Mirena may become attached to (embedded) or go through the wall of the uterus.
 This is called perforation.
-If your uterus is perforated, Mirena may no longer prevent pregnancy.
-It may move outside the uterus and can cause internal scarring, infection, or damage to other organs, and you may need surgery to have Mirena removed.
+If this occurs, Mirena may no longer prevent pregnancy.
+If perforation occurs, Mirena may move outside the uterus and can cause internal scarring, infection, or damage to other organs, and you may need surgery to have Mirena removed.
 The risk of perforation is increased in breastfeeding women.

 Common side effects of Mirena include: